-Did You Know: Dental care is an essential part of maintaining your health as you age.
+Did You Know?
+Dental care is an essential part of maintaining your health as you age.
 View our guide to senior oral health and hygiene to learn ways to keep your smile bright and healthy.

-Medicare Advantage plans with dental coverage generally have preventive coverage and comprehensive coverage.
+Medicare Advantage plans with dental coverage generally offer preventive coverage and comprehensive coverage.
 Preventive coverage refers to general dental checkups every six months and includes dental exams, X-rays, and cleanings.
 Comprehensive coverage includes restorative crowns, fillings, root canals, tooth extractions, prosthodontics (dentures or partials), and some oral surgeries.

 Some Medicare Advantage plans with dental benefits combine preventive and comprehensive services in their plan’s max coverage amount.
 Other plans have no maximum amount for preventive coverage and a plan limit for comprehensive coverage.
-Medicare Advantage plans with dental coverage tend to be comparable to dental coverage under the employer plans you may be used to.
+Medicare Advantage plans with dental coverage might be comparable to dental coverage under the employer plans you may be used to.